dmelo/g2m2-pages/blog/12/linux-lost-control-lcd-brightness-how-fix-it.md

 Date: 2013/06/01
 */

+# Linux - Lost control on LCD Brightness - How to fix it

 Today When I pressed the keys to switch up/down the brightness of my LCD it didn't respond.
 Googling around, I've found this post [https://bbs.archlinux.org/viewtopic.php?id=139610](https://bbs.archlinux.org/viewtopic.php?id=139610).

 The command `cat /sys/module/video/parameters/brightness_switch_enabled` returned `N`.
 So I echoed the opposite `echo Y  > /sys/module/video/parameters/brightness_switch_enabled`.
 IT WORKED :D Now my brightness keys are working right again.
 I just put this command on my /etc/rc.local so that it persists on reboot.